< return to ' CURRENT INSTALLATIONS' <

 The blinds have been rolled and packed for transport to their Union Street site tomorrow.

-Installing began on 19th June with blind-5 and blinds 4 and 3 the next day.
-The hanging system and procedures were only partially successful and blinds 4 and 3 were removed for upgrading and rehung on the 28th June.
+Installing began on 19th June with blind-5, and blinds 4 and 3 the next day.
+However the hanging system and procedures proved only partially successful and it was decided to take down blinds 4 and 3 and upgrade them all: 4,3,2,1, in the adjacent unused office space.
+Hanging resumed on the 28th of June.
 Blind-5, whose width had required a stronger support, was adequate and would not be upgraded and rehung until 20th July.
 The pictures below show the sequence of hanging, upgrading, re-hanging.

 19-6-08